Skip to main content

 Senior Research Director

-Heather studies processes of marginalization and has expertise examining how culture shapes economic behavior.
+Heather studies processes of marginalization and has expertise examining what factors shape economic behavior.

 Heather is an economic and environmental anthropologist.
-She has managed a range of projects spanning topics such as household finances, natural resource economics, and various issues related to diversity, equity, and inclusion.
+She has managed a range of projects spanning topics such as household finances, natural resources, and economics.
 Using her background as a qualitative researcher examining processes of inequality impacting marginalized groups, Heather has designed and implemented a variety of qualitative studies.
 She has also used her training to enhance data quality on survey research projects.

 For the 2022 National Survey of Fishing, Hunting, and Wildlife Associated Recreation, Heather led cognitive testing of this longitudinal survey, generating key insights to modernize the survey instrument to reflect contemporary engagements with wildlife (such as the growing use of cell phones for wildlife photography).

-Prior to joining NORC, Heather designed and conducted original research in the U.S. and Latin America regarding socio-cultural elements of economic development, including work on the informal economy, race and ethnicity, tourism, the construction of childhood, barriers to entrepreneurship, workplace safety, violence, migration, climate change, and identity.
+Prior to joining NORC, Heather designed and conducted original research in the United States and Latin America regarding socio-cultural elements of economic development, including work on the informal economy, tourism, the construction of childhood, barriers to entrepreneurship, workplace safety, violence, and migration.

 Education